lukasz-glen/hashless-tokens/README.md

 The level segment is further divided into segments according to variables defined by a contract.

+## Implementations

+1. Alpha.
+Internally, 160 bits length spender address is mapped to 48 bits length id.
+2. Beta.
+Externally, 160 bits length spender address is mapped to 48 bits length id.
+Externally with Address Registry Contract.
+3. Gamma.
+To support allowances in storage, the spender address is cut to 90 high bits.

 ## Address Registry Contract

 As stated above,